kacpersienkiewicz/Online-Retail-II/README.md

 # Online-Retail-II
-[Online Retail II](https://archive.ics.uci.edu/dataset/502/online+retail+ii) includes a massive amount of orders and invoices by many customers, but not all of them are as valuable.
-Some customers are recent, and frequent big spenders and others are not.
+[Online Retail II](https://archive.ics.uci.edu/dataset/502/online+retail+ii) includes a massive amount of orders and invoices by many customers, but by using an [RFM Analysis](https://www.investopedia.com/terms/r/rfm-recency-frequency-monetary-value.asp) the highest value customers can be found and catered to.
+A Cohort Analysis is similarly used to find high and low value cohorts.

-The purpose here is to find out who these valuable customers are by using [RFM Analysis](https://www.investopedia.com/terms/r/rfm-recency-frequency-monetary-value.asp) for the business to be able to cater to and try to retain, and a Cohort Analysis to find trends to investigate.

 ## Exploratory Data Analysis
 * Removed entries with missing Customer IDs